Cinnamon & Coumarin: Is It Bad For Your Health?

 What is coumarin?

 Coumarin is a chemical compound found in a variety of plants.
 It is a colourless crystalline substance in its natural state.
 The name comes from a French term for the tonka bean, coumarou, one of the sources from which coumarin was first isolated as a natural product in 1820.
-It has a sweet, fragrant odour and is also added to cosmetics.
-It's also a precursor to some pharmaceutical medications.
+It has a sweet, fragrant odour.
+Coumarin is sometimes added to cosmetics and is a precursor to some pharmaceutical medications.

 5 Foods that contain coumarin: